Mass and Decay-Constant Evolution of Heavy Quarkonia and $B_c$ States from Thermal QCD Sum Rules: Conclusion

 \section{Conclusion}

 We have revisited the thermal QCD sum-rule analysis of heavy vector and axial-vector mesons, updating all numerical inputs and addressing several methodological issues raised in earlier critiques.

 First, the present analysis explicitly confines the use of TQCDSR to the domain $T<T_c$, where the OPE hierarchy remains controlled and the gluonic medium can still be represented by temperature-dependent condensates.
 This resolves the concern that deconfinement effects above $T_c$ might invalidate the method.
-Second, the gluon-condensate evolution employed here is anchored to recent lattice determinations of the QCD trace anomaly and energy density~\cite{Bazavov2014_EoS,HotQCD2019_Tc}, replacing the earlier ad-hoc parametrizations.
-Third, the continuum threshold $s_0(T)$ is tied to vacuum stability conditions and calibrated using PDG~2024 values at $T{=}0$, ensuring correct reproduction of $m_{\Upsilon}$ and other reference states.
+Second, the gluon-condensate evolution employed here is anchored to recent lattice determinations of the QCD trace anomaly and energy density~\cite{Bazavov2014_EoS,HotQCD2019_Tc}, through smooth phenomenological fits and polynomial approximations replacing the earlier ad-hoc parametrizations.
+Third, the continuum threshold $s_0(T)$ is tied to vacuum stability conditions and calibrated using PDG~2024 values at $T{=}0$, allowing the benchmark-mass reproduction of $m_{\Upsilon}$ and other reference states.

 Our finite-temperature results for the $B_c$ meson show a smooth decrease of both the mass and the decay constant toward the transition region, consistent with the expected in-medium weakening of the bound state.
 The extracted thermal hierarchy